You win some, you CheckSum: New Kerberos delegation vulnerability discovered—attackers could impersonate, escalate privileges and stay hidden

 Abuse of Kerberos delegation can therefore be dangerous if it falls into the wrong hands… like what if an attacker finds a way to insert themselves into the delegation path and impersonate the user to access sensitive resources?
 Or another step further, what if the threat actor figures out a way to impersonate a different, maybe more privileged, user than intended?

-As part of responsible disclosure, our research team reported the Kerberos constrained delegation vulnerability to Microsoft, and today they’ve issued an update as part of Patch Tuesday, where it received a CVSS score of 7.5.
+As part of responsible disclosure, our research team reported the Kerberos constrained delegation vulnerability to Microsoft, and on November 11, 2025 they issued an update as part of Patch Tuesday, where it received a CVSS score of 7.5.
 Using Man-in-the-Middle technique, this flaw allowed us to impersonate arbitrary users and ultimately gain control over the entire domain.

 Why CVE-2025-60704 matters